eshtek/hexos-docs/docs/getting-started/installation/InstallGuide.md

 ## Create Installation USB

-The next step is to put the ISO onto a usb stick, then this is used to install HexOS.
-The USB will be completely wiped while making the ISO so check that it’s not got anything important on it before starting.
-To make the ISO use Balena Etcher.
+The next step is to put the .iso file onto a USB stick with Balena Etcher.
+The USB will be **erased** during this process.

 -   [Download Balena Etcher](https://etcher.balena.io/#download-etcher) onto your computer
     -   Install and open Etcher